 I chair the Teaching and Learning Committee.
 An important job of this Committee is to ensure that the quality of education being offered to the children at the school is of the highest standard and that the school’s development plan is being adhered to.
 The Committee also looks at the pupil progress data provided by the school in order to check that it is robust and meaningful.
 The Committee receives and evaluates reports from school curriculum leaders.

 My professional background is in education.
 I spent over 36 years as a teacher, Head of Department and then as a Senior Leader at secondary school level.
 I taught GCSE and A Level Physical Education.
-I retired from full time teaching five years ago.
-As I wanted to remain involved in education in some capacity, I thought that I would offer my experience and interest to my local primary school by serving as a Governor.
+I have now retired from full time teaching and have wanted to remain involved in education in some capacity, I thought that I would offer my experience and interest to my local primary school by serving as a Governor.
 I have significant experience in the field of education and empathy with those who work in schools.
 Having primary school age grandchildren and being involved in their education is also advantageous to my role as a school Governor.

-I have lived in Stoke Mandeville for over 25 years and appreciate the value of the school to the local community.
+I am a Stoke Mandeville resident and I appreciate the value of the school to the local community.
 An important aspect of my role is to support the Headteacher.
 I also have a responsibility to report to my fellow Governors about English, Physical Education and Skills for Life in the school.
 I visit classrooms to observe learning and meet with school leaders to discuss the objectives for the curriculum areas they lead.
 I have watched school performances and joined in with school trips.

 I enjoy sport and going to the gym.
 I spend a lot of time with my grandchildren.
 I like to travel both in the UK and abroad.